practice areas

 The Impact of Deceptive Advertising

-Typically, false advertisers operate on a massive scale, leading consumers to pay higher prices for products.
-While these deceptive practices often have small incremental impacts on individual transactions, they have a cumulative impact on consumers’ ability to make ends meet and encourage consumers to put their hard-earned money into the pockets of massive corporations that treat deception as business as usual.
+Typically, false advertisers operate on a massive scale, leading thousands of consumers to pay higher prices for products.
+While these deceptive practices often have small incremental impacts on individual transactions, they have a cumulative impact in the marketplace.
+Advertisers who use shady tactics encourage consumers to put their hard-earned money into the pockets of massive corporations that treat deception as business as usual and entice their competitors to engage in similar unlawful but lucrative behavior.

 How Class Action Lawsuits Help

-This is where class actions are so important.
-By pooling the relatively small injuries of consumers together, class actions can hold corporations responsible, force changes to their business practices, and make them disgorge ill-gotten gains.
+This is why class actions are so important.
+By pooling the relatively small injuries of consumers together, class actions can hold corporations accountable, force changes to their business practices, make them disgorge ill-gotten gains, and send a strong warning to their competitors.

 Emerging Trends in False Advertising